jerry-shijieli/GMM_based_Change_Detection_Framework_Using_Very_High_resolution_Satellite_Imagery/README.md

 ### Expected Results

 The final product of our code execution should be a pair of maps on the same landscape area with major changes marked in transparent color blocks.
-For example,
+For example, temporal changes are detected and marked as red and yellow blocks in the following pair of maps

 ![Change Detection on Maps](https://github.com/jerry-shijieli/CSC522_GMM_on_Satellite_Image_Change_Detection/blob/master/result/change%20detection.png)